Arka2708/website/markdown/documentation/ego/getting-started/installation.md

 title: Installing Ego
 ---

 Ego can be downloaded as a bundled distribution package [here](???).
+BLAHBLAHBLAH YYY

 # Download the latest version